Email: jmoneill "at" ucsd.edu

 - Bollobás set k-tuples (pdf) Submitted

 - On the poset and asymptotics of Tesler matrices (pdf) The Electronic Journal of Combinatorics, 2018.

 Research Talks and Poster Sessions:

-- Bollobás-type inequalities on set k-tuples; UCSD Combinatorics Seminar, 2019
+- Bollobás-type inequalities on set k-tuples; UCSD Combinatorics Seminar, March 2019 (slides).

 For the Winter 2019 Quarter, I will be TAing Math 103A.
 My office hours are Tuesday 2-3 PM, Wednesday 4-6 PM.

 In the past, I have been a teaching assistant in the following courses.

 there were not enough evaluations submitted to release the results.
 This is done to protect the anonymity of

 While I was in undergrad at UCLA, I served as an assistant instructor at the Los Angeles Math Circle where I worked with